chef/automate/components/docs-chef-io/content/automate/chef-automate-ha-prerequisites.md

 {{< note >}} Chef Automate HA comes with bundled Infra Server and it is recommended not to use any external server in Automate HA.
 Using external server will loose the Automate HA functionalities and things may not work as expected. {{< note >}}

-### Chef Application Minimum Version

-You can migrate to Chef Automate HA if your existing chef applications are on below versions:

-- Chef Server: **chef/automate-cs-oc-erchef/15.4.0/20230130152857**
-- Chef Habitat: **core/hab/1.6.521/20220603154827**
-- Infra Client:
-- Chef Manage & Supermarket:

 ## Deployment Specific Pre-requisites

 The on-premise deployment specific pre-requisites are as follows: